We are so proud and delighted to be celebrating our 20 years of delivering a quality programme to the community sector.

 Te Wana achieved its own accreditation through the International Society for Quality in Healthcare (ISQua) in 2006 and 2010.
 ISQua has also assessed and rated the AAA-NZ standards as being highly commendable for quality improvement integration and for cultural competencies.

 In 2012 HCA began the process for Te Wana to become a separate Charitable Trust, which was achieved in July 2013.
 Te Wana continues to acknowledge HCA as its founder and shared kaupapa.
-Te Wana kaupapa is to support organisations to reflect on and review their, governance, operations, services, relationships with other providers, funders and the wider community with guardianship of standards related to observance of Te Tiriti o Waitangi principles.
+Te Wana kaupapa is to support organisations to reflect on and review their, governance, operations, services, relationships with other providers, funders and the wider community with guardianship of standards related to observance of Te Tiriti o Waitangi.

 Te Wana people acknowledgements